-These tips for career change are all about YOU – because all changes in life require adjustments on your part.
+These tips for a career change are all about YOU – because all changes in life require adjustments on your part.

 ABOUT YOURSELF: How old are you?
 Tip 1: Your age does not matter.
-It is your ambition, determination and drive that matters.
+It is your ambition, determination, and drive that matters.

 ARE YOU IN GOOD HEALTH?
 Tip 2: Starting a new career requires lots of effort on your part.
 If you’re weak and often sick you may not have the stamina to start one.
 Your ability to concentrate and focus on ideas to develop into a business may be compromised.
 The basics of good health are to watch your diet, get enough sleep and exercise regularly.

 WHAT ARE YOUR SUCCESSES?
 Tip 3: Look back at your past.
 Did you finish your high school education?
 Your university education?
 Did you excel in any sports?
 Were you given new assignments or responsibilities in your job because you were good at what you did?
 Did you get any promotions, pay rises and bonuses due to job excellence?
 Do you have a happy marriage and family?

 WHAT ARE YOUR FAILURES?
 Tip 4: Your failures are those questions in Tip 3 above which you answered ‘no’.

 ABOUT YOUR JOB: How long have you been working at your current job?